curtiscampbelldpt/curtiscampbelldpt/README.md

 #### 👨‍💼 About Me

 Hi there 👋 I'm Curtis, a passionate healthcare data analyst who transitioned from clinical care to the dynamic world of data.
-With nearly a decade of experience in the healthcare domain, I bring a unique blend of clinical expertise and technical skills to the table.
+With nearly a decade of experience in the healthcare domain, I bring a unique blend of heatlhcare domain expertise and technical skills to the table.

 #### 🌟 Key Skills